This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 8 ounces Brussels sprouts

-- 1 pear
+- 1 pear, thinly sliced

 - 1/2 cup shredded mozzarella, parmesan, or other cheese